 Secondary students: $900 per year

 Migrant and refugee background students are entitled to ESOL funding for up to 5 years (20 terms).

-New Zealand-born students (of migrant or refugee parents) are eligible in years 0 to 4, at $650 a year after their first 2 terms in school, for up to 3 years (12 terms).
+New Zealand-born students (of migrant or refugee parents) are eligible in years 0 to 4, for up to 3 years (12 terms).